iranimij/magento-git-extension-checker/readme.md

 # Iranimij_GitExtensionChecker

-The **Iranimij_GitExtensionChecker** module is an enhancement of the `Yireo_ExtensionChecker` module.
+The **Iranimij_GitExtensionChecker** module is on top of the `Yireo_ExtensionChecker` module.
 It focuses on analyzing the dependencies of Magento 2 modules that have been modified in the current Git branch compared to the `main` branch.
 This helps ensure that only the relevant module dependencies are checked, streamlining your development workflow.

 ## Features